-- In an election where ballots are to be counted by hand: - On an advance polling day, there will be one or two ballot boxes in the polling station. - On Election Day, there will be one ballot box per polling division.
-This permits the reporting of poll-by-poll results on Election Night. - The ballot box may be located with the Ballot Issuing Officer, or in larger polling stations, located by the exit and managed by a Ballot Box Officer. - The Ballot Box Officer will review the top of the ballot to ensure the Ballot Issuing Officer's initials are present, indicating that the ballot has been validly issued in the polling station.
-(Please note that in smaller polling stations, the Ballot Issuing Officer may also be doing the work of the Ballot box Officer). - The elector will be asked to drop his/her own ballot into the ballot box corresponding to his/her polling division number. - In an election where ballots are to be counted using a tabulation machine: - There normally will only be one tabulation machine located in the polling station. - The Tabulation Machine Officer will review the top of the ballot to ensure the Ballot Issuing Officer's initials are present, indicating that the ballot has been validly issued in the polling station. - The elector may insert his/her own ballot into the tabulation machine, or request that the Tabulation Machine Officer insert it for them.
-The ballot should be inserted face down in case the ballot must be returned for any reason. - In the event that a power outage occurs, or another technical problem prevents the tabulation machine from working, the Tabulation Machine Officer will open the Auxiliary Compartment slot on the front of the ballot box.
+- In an election where ballots are to be counted using a tabulation machine: - The Tabulation Machine Officer will review the top of the ballot to ensure the Ballot Issuing Officer's initials are present, indicating that the ballot has been validly issued in the polling station. - The elector may insert their own ballot into the tabulation machine, or request that the Tabulation Machine Officer insert it for them.
+The ballot should be inserted face down in case the ballot must be returned for any reason. - In the event that technical problem prevents the tabulation machine from working, the Tabulation Machine Officer will open the Auxiliary Compartment slot on the front of the ballot box.
 The Auxiliary Compartment is separate from the Main Compartment of the ballot box.
 Electors can deposit their ballots into this compartment until the problem is resolved.
 Ballots in the Auxiliary Compartment will be deposited through the tabulation machine after 8:00 p.m. - Once the ballot has been read by the tabulation machine, it falls into the Main Compartment of the ballot box. - The elector immediately leaves the polling station.